Suterra Aids in Lodi Area-Wide Vine Mealybug Biocontrol Demonstration in Grapes

-Over the past two decades, vine mealybug has become an increasingly prominent threat for vine growers in the Lodi, California region.
+Over the past two decades, vine mealybug has become an increasingly prominent threat to vine growers throughout California.
 As vine mealybug can spread leafroll virus, which can permanently damage vines and make vineyards less suitable for replanting, growers are understandably seriously concerned about the rapid spread of this pest.